 What’s the point?

 Before you put pen to paper (or fingers to keyboard), be clear on why you are writing.
 Do you have a particular message to get across?
 Are you sharing exciting news?
 Is it an informative piece?
 In a nutshell, if you couldn’t use a phrase to introduce it like ‘we are pleased to announce’ or ‘how to…’ or ‘new…’ then, I’m sorry, but you probably don’t have a story worth reading (or even writing).
-That’s not to say that you can’t create one, but you may just need to work a bit harder to find the purpose first.
+That’s not to say that you can’t create one, you just need to work a bit harder to find the purpose first.

 Structure